FTP

 Connecting with FTP

 Use a browser or FTP client to connect to the TrueNAS FTP share.
-The images below use FileZilla, which is free.
+The images below show FileZilla, a free option.

 The user name and password are those of the local user account on the TrueNAS system.
 The default directory is the same as the user home directory.
 After connecting, you can create directories and upload or download files.